roman-milk/roman-milk.github.io/mother-in-law-is-disciplined.md

+===

- ****** Mother-in-Law is Disciplined Ch.
-01 ****** bytom6432© The still-coughing Katherine turned and half tripping because of her underclothes walked slowly to the nearest corner.
+The still-coughing Katherine turned and half tripping because of her underclothes walked slowly to the nearest corner.
 The mouth-soaping had taken all resistance out of Katherine, as she hobbled past me.
 She looked like she was foaming at the mouth, and the front of her blouse was all wet.
 She couldn't even speak the taste of soap was still overpowering.
 She began crying and that made it worse.

  Once she reached the corner I took the bar of Ivory and pinching her nose to have her open her mouth.
 I inserted the soap into her mouth.
 I knew we had two very sorry girls.
 One with a red bottom bent over her spanking stool, pj's on, bare bottom up, panties over her head.
 The other one was in the corner with a bar of soap in her mouth.